"Jeopardy!" host Alex Trebek home from hospital after heart attack

 "I am happy to report that Alex has been released from the hospital and is back at his home," Paula Askanas from Sony Pictures Television said in a statement.

-Trebek, 71, was admitted into Cedars-Sinai Medical Center in Los Angeles on Saturday.
+Trebek, 71, was admitted into Cedars-Sinai Medical Centre in Los Angeles on Saturday.
 He is expected to recover in time to begin filming the next season of "Jeopardy!" in July.

 Trebek was previously hospitalized for a heart attack in 2007.